 Bottom Line: Using objective measures, the Odyssey is cheaper at just about every step of the totem pole.
 Comparably equipped, the Honda will be ever so slightly cheaper than the Toyota.
 Hey, every penny counts, especially when soccer registration is due.

 The Verdict: Honda Odyssey vs Toyota Sienna Comparison

 It’s tough to go wrong with either of these practical rigs if your vehicular goal is to schlep as many people and/or stuff at one time as possible.
-Both offer similar interior space, roughly the same level of kit, and their costs are within a stone’s throw of each other at just about every price point.
+Both offer similar interior space, roughly the same level of kit, and their costs are within a stone’s throw of each other.
 Honda holds a slight practicality edge with its Magic Slide seats but they are not available on the base rig.
 Meanwhile, Toyota arguably enjoys a slim edge in the arena of safety since it includes driving aids on its cheapest van while Honda does not.
 The Toyota is also available with all-wheel drive, which Honda doesn’t offer on the Odyssey.
-The Odyssey does, however, offer that onboard vacuum and a more up to date dashboard.

 Shop carefully, decide which features are important, and make sure the overall cargo area shape meets your needs.
 And don’t forget to eat your vegetables.

 Become an AutoGuide insider.
 Get the latest from the automotive world first by subscribing to our newsletter here.